GiulioSalvi/pthreads_handout/divisors/README.md

 # Primality Check and Divisibility Algorithms Collection

-In these collection some problems about primality check and divisibility algorithms are proposed.
+Some problems about primality check and divisibility algorithms are proposed in this collection.

 ## Proposed Problems